DrPepperNo1/starter-hugo-academic/content/home/experience.md

 weight: 65

 title: Extracurricular Activities
-subtitle: I believe that human beings need to get warmth from helping each other, so I mainly participate in some social activities outside of the classroom to find the meaning of life and deliver my warmth.
+subtitle: I believe that human beings need to get warmth from helping each other, thus I mainly participate in some social activities outside of the classroom to find the meaning of life and deliver my warmth.🕊️

 # Date format for experience
 #   Refer to https://wowchemy.com/docs/customization/#date-format